CrowdStrike/foundry-sample-insider-threat/README.md

 ## Description

-Organizations face critical security challenges when employees leave or have elevated access to sensitive data.
+Organizations face critical security challenges when employees leave and have elevated access to sensitive data.
 The sample Foundry Insider Threat helps automate the process of monitoring leaving employees.
-This application helps security teams:
+This application helps teams:

-* Monitor high-risk individuals who may pose insider threats
+* Monitor high-risk individuals who may pose insider threats.
-* Automatically track employees during their departure process
+* Automatically track employees during their departure process.
-* Enhance protection of sensitive data during critical transition periods
+* Enhance protection of sensitive data during critical transition periods.
-* Maintain security oversight for users with privileged access
+* Maintain security oversight for users with privileged access.

 This app illustrates the following functionality amongst other components:
 * Fetch Leaving/departing employees data from [Workday](https://www.workday.com/).
-* Add employee/s to Identity Protection watchlist using Workflow built-in actions for enhanced monitoring capabilities.
+* Add employees to Identity Protection watchlist using Workflow built-in actions for enhanced monitoring capabilities.

 ## Prerequisites